 3. Material is deposited in the corresponding 4.
-Single colour stream is loaded to hopper and on to processing plant
+Single colour stream is loaded to colour bay under visual inspection

 8. 2nd magnet is followed by Eddy current which captures aluminium

 7. Roller/crusher breaks glass down to a uniform particle size